 Asthma - quick-relief drugs Asthma - quick-relief drugs - short-acting beta-agonists; Asthma - quick-relief drugs - bronchodilators; Asthma - quick-relief drugs - oral steroids; Asthma - rescue drugs; Bronchial asthma - quick relief; Reactive airway disease - quick relief; Exercise-induced asthma - quick relief

 Asthma quick-relief medicines work fast to control asthma symptoms.
 You take them when you are coughing, wheezing, having trouble breathing, or having an asthma attack.
 They are also called rescue drugs.

 These medicines are called "bronchodilators" because they open (dilate) and help relax the muscles of your airways (bronchi).

 Plan ahead.
 Make sure you do not run out.
-Take enough with you when you travel.
+Bring enough medicine with you when you travel.

 Short-acting beta-agonists are the most common quick-relief drugs for treating asthma attacks.